We are Advocates for Immigrant Rights because:

 Detention Defense

-We represent people who have been detained by Immigration and Customs Enforcement (ICE) and are currently being held in ICE facilities.
+We represent people who have been detained by Immigration and Customs Enforcement (ICE) and are currently being held in ICE facilities and are the only non-profit in Tennessee and Arkansas to provide this type of representation.
 We work with our clients on the phone, through video appointments, and in person to prepare requests for parole, bond, and, when those options are not available, to represent someone in their immigration case from detention.
 Most of our clients are detained in Louisiana and Mississippi, though we will consider representing clients who are detained in other places under certain circumstances.
 These cases tend to be resolved in a shorter amount of time than cases that are not detained.

 Removal Defense